mbellehumeur/SlicerCast/docs/images/context-management-readme.md

 This is related to the context management feature.
 It is not supported in the hub OAuth handling but the client can send them.

+The authorization scoping project and desktop integration projects do not have to intefere.

+Cast is focused on desktop integration and does not require changing how  application implements resource access control.
+If the customer has an existing OAuth server that manages user access to event names, the  subscribing applications can send their events to the auth server.
+But requiring that this exists before the project start is not in scope of Cast.